thoughtram/blog/_posts/2016-06-08-component-relative-paths-in-angular-2.md

 author: thomas_burleson
 ---

-The component-based development featured in Angular 2 is its *most-loved* feature.
+Component-based development is Angular 2's *most-loved* feature.
 By now you should be familiar with using the `@Component` decorators to create components.
 You should be familiar with the required metadata information such as `selector` and `template`.

 {% highlight js %}
 {% raw %}